tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 ## Project Summary

 The primary goal of this project is to provide the COO partners with a clearer understanding of which neighborhoods in King County are experiencing gentrification or are at-risk of gentrifying.
 The gentrification of a neighborhood often leads to the removal of many of the residents (i.e., displacement), preventing them from receiving the benefits of the changes and improvements that characterize neighborhood revitalization efforts.
-As this regions economic and population growth changes the composition of neighborhoods, it is critical that communities and their governments work together to ensure that the costs and benefits of growth are distributed equitably.
+As this region's economic and population growth changes the composition of neighborhoods, it is critical that communities and their governments work together to ensure that the costs and benefits of growth are distributed equitably.

 In addition to the question of which neighborhoods are at-risk or gentrifying, this project also tries to provide a useful description of what stage each neighborhood is at in the process.
 The concept of a "neighborhood change typology" that is actionable and connects to anti-displacement policies comes directly from the work of Dr. @bates_gentrification_2013 [p.9].
 Importantly (although perhaps counter-intuitively), this project does not try to measure the number of displaced households, nor does it try to predict displacement rates.
 While those two data points would be useful information and would fit nicely into the COO "headline indicator" framework, this project's literature review suggests that there is not yet a methodologically sound way to measure them at the project's geographic scale.